Consensys/doc.goquorum/docs/Reference/APIs/ContractExtensionAPIs.md

     "0x9e0101dd215281b33989b3ae093147e9009353bb63f531490409a628c6e87310"
     ```

-If the api is invoked by an ethereum address which is not the creator of the contract extension, an error is thrown.
+If the api is invoked by an Ethereum address which is not the creator of the contract extension, an error is thrown.

 ```javascript
 > quorumExtension.cancelExtension("0x4d3bfd7821e237ffe84209d8e638f9f309865b87", {from: "0xbdafac69ab6c5c2f1c2ba36a462c9d2fb01f877d", privateFor:["1iTZde/ndBHvzhcl7V68x44Vx7pl8nwx9LqnM/AfJUg"]})